raspberrypilearning/stress-ball/en/step_5.md

 --- /task ---

 --- task ---
 You want the stress ball to get smaller when you click it so change the number in the `change size by`{:class="block3looks"} block from `10` to `-50`.
-Choosing a negative number will make the sprite shrink.
+Choosing a negative number will make the sprite shrink when you click it.

 ```blocks3
 when this sprite clicked